-With the goal of seamless user experience in mind, recent self-adaptive systems improve quality of service despite resource shortage by using models of user preferences, historical profiles of application resource intensity, and estimates of current resource availability.
-Such systems partially automate various system decisions, such as which suite of applications to run and how to allocate scarce resources among concurrent applications with the objective of best satisfying the individual preferences of the user.
+Recent self-adaptive systems improve quality of service despite resource shortage by using models of user preferences, historical profiles of application resource intensity, and estimates of current resource availability.
+Such systems partially automate various system decisions, such as which suite of applications to select for a task and how to allocate scarce resources among concurrent applications with the objective of best satisfying the individual preferences of the user.
 These systems may also guide the adaptation of resource-aware applications, when more than one dimension of quality is of concern to the user, perhaps using a set of preference functions explicitly specified by the user for a given task and context.

-A common shortcoming in the behavior over time of such

-self-adaptive systems arises from their purely reactive adaptation policies.
-The analytical models in such systems consider a very small horizon of time for both predictions.
-As a result, when dealing with changes in the operating environment, e.g., changes in resource availability, these systems make decisions based only on recent data, often resulting in suboptimal decisions over time.
+A common shortcoming in the behavior over time of such self-adaptive systems arises from their purely reactive adaptation policies.
+When dealing with changes in the operating environment, e.g., changes in resource availability, these systems make decisions based only on recent data, often resulting in sub-optimal decisions over time.
 For example,

-- Aura ([4][12][16]) achieves dynamic behavior by performing re-configurations, which are costly in terms of both resource usage and user disruption.
-Multiple costly re-configurations in response to several changes add up to a globally suboptimal utility to the user over time. - QRAM [8] admits tasks and allocates resources among them based on their utility to the system and resource demand intensity.
+Aura ([4][12][15]) achieves dynamic behavior by performing re-configurations, which are costly in terms of both resource usage and user disruption.
+Multiple costly re-configurations in response to several changes add up to a globally suboptimal utility to the user over time.

+Q-RAM [8] admits tasks and allocates resources among them based on their utility to the system and resource demand intensity.
 Running tasks have a priority over new ones.
 If available resource levels are not sufficient, the system will not admit new tasks, even though there might be a resource allocation using both running and new tasks that improves utility.

-Thus, making decisions without considering future changes is myopic and can be suboptimal over the long term.
+As these examples demonstrate, making decisions without considering future changes is myopic and prone to be suboptimal over long term.

 Recent results in resource prediction offer an alternative to reactive adaptation.
-For example, Qiao et al [13] and Sang et al [14] have analyzed a significant number of traces and have concluded that in many cases, network traffic has good predictability.
-Using relatively inexpensive linear time series models, predictions of network traffic can be done in near real time for a meaningful future horizon, e.g., a few dozen seconds, or even minutes.
+For example, [13] and [14] have analyzed a significant number of traces and have concluded that in many cases, network traffic has good predictability.
+Using relatively inexpensive linear time-series models, predictions of network traffic can be done in near real time for a meaningful future horizon, e.g., a few dozen seconds, or even minutes.
 Other sources of predictive information are also available, e.g., administrator-announced network, CPU and service outages, recurring patterns of resource usage that have weekly or daily periods, remaining battery level, and models of battery drainage.